jmarkowski/secret-santa-mailer/README.md

 2. Go to Gmail's [Less Secure App Access](https://www.google.com/settings/security/lesssecureapps)
 3. Set the *Allow less secure apps* option to ON.

+## 5. Test SMTP configuration

-Send a test email to confirm that the email configuration works:
+Send a test email to confirm that the SMTP configuration is set up correctly:

 ```
-$ ./send-letters.py --send-test-email
+$ ./send-letters.py --send-test-email you@example.com
 ```
-*Note: This will send a loopback email to the same account that's being used to send the email.*

 If it runs without any errors, then you're ready to send the secret Santa emails.

-## 5. Send the emails!
+## 6. Send the emails!

 ```
 $ ./send-letters.py --official